 Fermentation is my favorite way to preserve my harvest!
 Not only is it simple to do with minimal equipment, but it’s the only preservation method that results in the food having higher nutritional value afterward.

-To see me demo some of these exact items, check out my Instagram video.
+To see me demo fermentation weights and lids, check out my Instagram video.

 Once you get the hang of fermentation in simple mason jars, it’s time to upgrade to the real deal!
 Fermentation crocks are a great way to ferment a big batch at a time.
 I have many different sizes on hand from half gallon up to 5 gallons.